sumand4l/ccpcst-assignment/programming_in_c/Assignment-6/README.md

 # Assignment 06 : Strings in C

-## Last Date of submission: 24/12/2020

-### Write the following programs without using string.h header file.
+## Write the following programs without using string.h header file.

 1. Write a C program to find length of a string.
 2. Write a C program to copy one string to another string.